tnyeanderson/heart-sms-backend/docs/mqtt.md

 The docker-compose file contains a Mosquitto MQTT broker.
 Clients subscribe to topics relating to their account id and receive their messages.
 Websocket endpoint exists for web.

-The websocket is available at `localhost:5050` according to the mosquitto config.
+The unsecured websocket is available at `localhost:5050` according to the mosquitto config.
 When using the caddy reverse proxy, this is the endpoint of `wss://api.base.url/api/v1/stream`, so use that.

-## MQTTS - SSL/TLS Set up
+## MQTTS - SSL/TLS Setup

 MQTT currently requires encryption (TLS) for security reasons, and the service is available at port `8883`.
 The `heart-sms-mqtt` container expects three certificate files to be present: